-Once the cylinder stops making full rotations, the nominal control voltage is indeed φ{nom} and this behavior is clearly visible in Figure 8(c).
+Once the cylinder stops making full rotations, the nominal control voltage is indeed φ{nom} and this behavior is clearly visible in Fig. 8c.

-From Figure 8(a) and 8(b) it is clear that the cylinder stops spinning after roughly 275 hours or just over 11 days, during which time 2798 full rotations have been completed.
+From Fig. 8a and b it is clear that the cylinder stops spinning after roughly 275 hours or just over 11 days, during which time 2798 full rotations have been completed.
 Although 2 deg/sec is not an especially fast initial spin rate, a de-spin by electrostatic actuation in this time is impressive considering the momentum of the cylinder and separation distance between the craft.
-Figure 8(d) shows that the system has been displaced by more than 200 km during, which represents a considerable electrostatic tug.
+Figure 8d shows that the system has been displaced by more than 200 km during the de-spin, which represents a considerable electrostatic tug.